Looking for ways to improve my memory (books, games, exercises, diet)

 - Brain Health.
 Improve your diet, get more restful sleep, practice mindfulness meditation, exercise aerobically, etc. to improve the circulation to your brain, provide nutrients, consolidate memories, grow neurons, etc.

-a "magic pill" that will give them a great memory.
+Some people want a "magic pill" that will give them a great memory.
 There is no such thing, and memory improvement requires a lot more effort than popping a pill.

 The secret to a much better memory is cleaning up and organizing your workshop (so to speak), then selecting the right tools for whatever job you need your brain to do.

 That's the purpose of my website.
 To provide tools, techniques, and knowledge that you can use to get your mental house in order.

 Click the buttons along the left side of my site for details.
 You'll find explanations, recommendations, and discussions for everything from memory systems to study skills to which memory books are best.
 And, of course, over 100 free brain games in the brain games training section.